‘Sunday in New York’ – A beta reader’s view

 This is a novel about a world generally ruled by perception, and how people perceive what they see, what they are told, and what they want to believe.

-I’ve been guilty of it myself as I’m sure we all have at one time or another.
+I’ve been guilty of it myself, as I’m sure we all have at one time or another.

-For the main characters Harry and Alison there are other issues driving their relationship.
+For the main characters, Harry and Alison, other issues are driving their relationship.

 For Alison, it is a loss of self-worth through losing her job and from losing her mother and, in a sense, her sister.

-For Harry, it is the fact he has a beautiful and desirable wife, and his belief she is the object of other men’s desires, and one in particular, his immediate superior.
+For Harry, it is the fact that he has a beautiful and desirable wife, his belief that she is the object of other men’s desires, and, in particular, his immediate superior’s.

-Between observation, the less than honest motives of his friends, a lot of jumping to conclusions based on very little fact, and you have the basis of one very interesting story.
+Between observation, the less-than-honest motives of his friends, a lot of jumping to conclusions based on very little fact, and you have the basis of one very interesting story.

-When it all comes to a head, Alison finds herself in a desperate situation, she realises only the truth will save their marriage.
+When it all comes to a head, Alison finds herself in a desperate situation, and she realises only the truth will save their marriage.

 But is it all the truth?